owein-thuillier/hMSN-deployment-dataset/README.md

-# Dataset for "Integrated routing and scheduling problem for the airborne deployment of heterogeneous multistatic sonar networks in a coverage scenario"
+# Dataset for "Integrated routing and scheduling problem for the airborne deployment of heterogeneous multistatic sonar networks"

 As a complement to the research paper entitled "Integrated routing and scheduling problem for the airborne deployment of heterogeneous multistatic sonar networks in a coverage scenario", we here provide all 15 instances used.